 Data center water consumption can be mitigated and regulated.

 Data centers do NOT inherently use large volumes of water.
 The existing facilities that use massive amounts of water across the nation are mostly older, when water usage wasn’t such an issue and they could save money by utilizing evaporative cooling.
 To provide you with an analogy, the human body also uses evaporative cooling.
 We call it sweating.
 The alternative is cooling with refrigerants and compressors, which your refrigerator utilizes, and regulators can force new data centers to use as well.
-This is known as closed loop cooling, with the downside being an approximate 25% increase in power usage.
+This is known in the industry as closed loop cooling, with the downside being an approximate 25% increase in power usage.

 Additionally, requiring renewable energy to help power these centers further reduces the total water used, at the source.
 Coal power generation requires vast amounts of water, so where the power comes from absolutely matters when it comes to total overall water usage.
 Solar farms use almost no water.